-Land development within the City is subject to development, impact, and processing fees imposed by the City to offset future capital expenditures and to accommodate future development or defray the cost of water treatment, street maintenance, environmental review, development review, permit processing, field inspections, police protection, fire protection, and recreational activities.
+Land development within the City is subject to fees imposed by the City to offset future capital expenditures and to accommodate future development or defray the cost of water treatment, street maintenance, environmental review, development review, permit processing, field inspections, police protection, fire protection, and recreational activities.
 The City departments which levy fees include: Public Works, Building, Economic Development, Police, Fire, and Parks and Recreation.
 Each type of capital improvement fee that is levied by the City is imposed in relationship to an estimated future capital expenditure and conforms to the stipulations of AB 1600 legislation.
 The size of City permit processing fees collected varies.
-Table 58 below shows the AB 1600 impact fees calculated for 2014-2015 that new residential units would be subject to.
-See Appendix C for detailed information on the processing fees that apply to residential projects.
+See Appendix C for detailed information on the fees that apply to residential projects.
 In brief, the fees are assessed on the basis of the following factors: (i) complexity of application review; (ii) the valuation of the land proposed for development; (iii) the number of acres proposed for development; (iv) the number of dwelling units; (v) the valuation of proposed construction and improvements; (vi) square footage of floor area; and (vii) the number of plumbing fixtures per unit.